SuzanneNL/SKtraining/README.md

 ## INTRODUCTION
 This is a website for a Dutch language teacher with a business called SK Training, Dutch language courses.
 The goal of this website is threefold:
-1. to attract new students;
+1. Attract new students;
-2. to attract employers and get new assignments;
+2. Attract employers and get new assignments;
-3. to give current students access to an online platform.
+3. Give current students access to an online platform.

 To make sure a user doesn't lose interest by having to navigate through excessive information, the website has been designed in such a way, that a user will only see information that is relevant for him.
 To achieve this, the user will have to make a choice when first accessing the website.
 There are three options:
 1. 'I want to learn Dutch' gives access to part of the website that is meant to inform and attract potential new students for private or group lessons.